UTV (TV channel): ITV1 HD (UTV region)

 ITV's service for the UTV region is available in HD – like most other ITV regions – but UTV was one of the first stations in the ITV network to offer a full HD simulcast in its days as an independent company.

 UTV HD, a simulcast of UTV in high-definition, was launched on Virgin Media on 5 October 2010.
 It became available on Freeview when the digital switchover took place on 24 October 2012 and on Sky and Freesat on 4 November 2013.

 For the first few months, the only true HD content came from the ITV network but after an upgrade local material including adverts started to be played out in HD.

 In May 2011, the presentation infrastructure was upgraded to become fully HD-capable in readiness for the digital switchover in 2012.

 ITV1 +1 (Services offered in Northern Ireland)

 A delayed version of the full ITV1 service for the UTV region is available on Freeview and Virgin Media.

 The timeshift service – branded UTV+1 before the station adopted ITV branding in 2020 – launched at 8pm on 11 January 2011 on Freeview and Virgin Media.
 UTV +1 however didn't launch on Sky and Freesat until 21 May 2018.

 On 13 April 2021, ITV stopped broadcasting UTV +1 on satellite.
 ITV +1 Granada was added to Sky in Northern Ireland to replace UTV +1.

+UTV 2

+The channel was launched on June 28, 1999, originally named TV You.
+In 2000, it was rebranded as UTV2.
+Its programming mainly featured simulcasts with ITV2, which was broadcast in England, Wales, and the Scottish Borders.

+Additionally, the channel aired archive programs from UTV.
+It was free from advertising and eventually closed following a deal with ITV Digital.